vanjohnson879/frontline-cloud-doc/content/reference/admin/private_locations/index.md

 - Private locations must be configured, and allow you to deploy load generators on your own infrastructure.

 {{< alert tip >}}
-Private locations allow you to load test in a private infrastructure, without any inbound connection or credential sharing.
+Private locations allow you to load test in a private infrastructure, without any inbound connection or credentials sharing.
 To access this feature, please contact our [technical support](https://gatlingcorp.atlassian.net/servicedesk/customer/portal/8/group/12/create/59?summary=Private+Locations&description=Contact%20email%3A%20%3Cemail%3E%0A%0AHello%2C%20we%20would%20like%20to%20enable%20the%20private%20locations%20feature%20on%20our%20organization.).
 {{< /alert >}}